Many iPhone and iPad owners around the world have been reporting problems with Apple's updated operating system.,

 iOS 7- is sleek, clean, and fast.
 It makes even an older iphone 4 look like the new 5S or 5C.

 But a number of users wish they had never made the upgrade.

 Engineer Patrick Rowe said "I did the upgrade Wednesday evening, and Thursday I noticed my battery life had significantly decreased."

-Rowe was disapppointed to discover that his one year old iPhone 5 was running down its battery almost twice as fast as normal, with the new IOS 7 upgrade.
+Rowe was disappointed to discover that his one year old iPhone 5 was running down its battery almost twice as fast as normal, with the new iOS 7 upgrade.